stefanweck/dungeongeneration/README.md

 - Random doors at the end of corridors
 - A player that can walk through the dungeon
 - A camera with a viewport
+- Fog of War!
+- Field of view for the player
 - Configurable settings

 What's next?

-- Collision
 - Turns
+- Interaction with objects, such as doors
 - Different types of rooms
 - Monsters, enemies
 - Looting
 - Treasures
 - Path finding
-- Configurable amount of exits/entrances to a room
 - And more!

 <h1>Demo</h1>